From Parent to Child

 If your parent is a salon owner, then there’s much to learn from that.
 If you’re running a business with staff, leadership teaches you how important it is to lead by example.

-When you instruct a team of people to follow certain rules and regulations, it will be important that you adhere to them as well.
+When you instruct a team of people to follow specific rules and regulations, it will be vital that you adhere to them as well.
 A lot of businesses fail because of leadership.

 If you aren’t doing your best, then nobody can will.